utoni/PastDSE/README.md

 It is actually not a real bypass since it does only change the date to 01-01-2014 before signing the driver and restores it afterwards.
 The Kernel driver loader will accept all driver images as long as the code was signed by a *extended validation code signing certificate* which was not revoked.

-As *PastDSE* works only on 1803, 1809, 1903 or with testsigning enabled it can stil be used in combination with [EfiGuard](https://github.com/Mattiwatti/EfiGuard).
+The DSE "bypass" works **only** on 1803, 1809, 1903.
+You **won't** be able to load *PastDSE* signed drivers on other Windows versions.
+But it is still possible to use *PastDSE* with other DSE disabling techniques e.g. enabling testsigning or using [EfiGuard](https://github.com/Mattiwatti/EfiGuard).
+It works, because *PastDSE* is basically a manual driver mapper, nothing more.

 # Dependencies
 - Visual Studio 2017 Community Edition